spyder-ide/spyder-docs/doc/workshops/plugin-development.rst

 Now it is time to see how our plugin looks in the Spyder interface.

-From the root folder of our plugin, we activate the environment where Spyder is installed, and run:
+**From the root folder of our plugin**, we activate the environment where Spyder is installed, and run:

 .. code-block:: bash

-   (base) $ mamba activate spyder-dev
+   (base) $ conda activate spyder-dev
    (spyder-dev) $ pip install -e .